 The holidays are always the busiest time of the year.
 With buying gifts and planning festivities on top of your everyday responsibilities, dressing up your dining table may be the last thing on your mind.
 Thankfully, you don’t need to spend a lot of time, effort, or money creating the perfect Christmas centerpiece.
 You can find tons of inspiration online for your impressive tablescape, and many of them are easy to DIY in 20 minutes or less.
-Here are seven simple Christmas centerpiece ideas that you can make in no time at all.
+Here are eight simple Christmas centerpiece ideas that you can make in no time at all.

 A wreath candle ring is a timeless and elegant holiday centerpiece that you can use again and again.
 To create this display, all you need is a candle and a small wreath or evergreen clippings.
 Place the candle in the center, and surround it with the wreath or pine branches, along with pine cones, flowers, and other winter plants.
 Use a jar candle or flameless one so you don’t create a potential fire hazard.
 You can add some dimension to your display by placing the candle and wreath on a pedestal or cake stand.